plausible/docs/docs/change-plan.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Log in to your Plausible Analytics account and in the top right menu, click on your account name, and choose "**Settings**" to enter your account settings.
+Log in to your Plausible Analytics account and in the top right menu, click on your account name, and choose "**Account Settings**" to enter your account settings.

 To change your subscription plan, find the "**Subscription Plan**" section and click on "**Change plan**".